fedebianco12/pdsnd_github/README.md

 Bikeshare data exploration project

 ### Description
 The bikeshare script takes user input and based on their selection and outputs a series of statistics on bikeshare use data in Chicago, New York and Washington (by month from January - June, or all, and by day of the week, or all).
 It provides information including: most common days and months of use, user statistics (gender, birth year), and most common stations, among others.
+(Birth year and gender data unavailable for Washington.)

 ### Files used
 bikeshare.py